Complete guide to Ella, Sri Lanka. How to get here, where to stay, what to see and where to eat

 For a great coffee or breakfast, we recommend visiting Rainbow Cafe, Barista Cafe or The Barn by Starbeans.

-* All links in this article including accommodation through booking are affliliate.
+* All links in this article, including accommodation via booking, are affiliate links.
 All in one place.
 It won’t cost you any extra money or effort, it will make your planning easier and save you time.
 We would be delighted if you booked your dream holiday through them 🙂

 Leave a Reply